About entering for our Exhibitions

 Rules for exhibiting craft work

-Craft exhibits may also be divided into 3 categories;
+Craft exhibits are divided into 3 categories;

 1) Larger items/collections.
 Members may hire tables for the period of the exhibition.
 Tables are available in 2 sizes, 6ft long (large) or 4ft long (small).
 The society will provide table covers.
 Details of table requirements and a brief description of the exhibit(s) should be shown on the appropriate entry forms.
 The form also provides the opportunity for members to show any special requirements which the committee will endeavour to meet.
 The actual positioning of the tables will be a committee decision.
 All items/collections should be clearly labelled with an appropriate description and sales price.
-The fees for hiring tables are currently £10 (large), and £8 (small).
+The fee for hiring tables is currently £10 (large), and £8 (small).
 No commission is payable on the sale of craft items.

 3) Textiles and Hanging Crafts: These items are treated similarly to pictures.
 All entries should be framed as appropriate and be fitted with hanging cord.
 All items must have a Society label showing artist’s name, title of work, material(s) used and the price, hanging under the front of the work, calendar style, a maximum of 7 items can be exhibited.
 The fee is £1 per item with the 7th being free.
 The Society will charge 15% commission on any sales.